wltsmrz/mod_admin_rest/README.md

 ##Issuing commands

 All requests must contain Basic authentication for a user who has administrative privileges.
-Additionally, some commands may require request bodies.
+Requests must contain `Content-Type` and `Content-Length` headers.
+Additionally, some `admin_rest` commands may require request bodies.
 Request paths have the following general structure:

 > /admin_rest/`route`/`hostname`/`resource`/`attribute`